system76/docs/_articles/upgrade.md

 #### 5. Done!

 The upgrade will prompt you to restart, then you'll be on your newly upgraded system!
-If you run into any issues, check out Stuck Upgrades or Fixing Common Upgrade Failures below.
+If you run into any issues, check out _Stuck Upgrades_ or _Fixing Common Upgrade Failures_ below.

-If you use any third-party packages, you'll need to re-enable them in the Software & Updates settings on the **Other Software** tab.
+If you use any third-party packages, you'll need to re-enable them in the **Software & Updates** app on the **Other Software** tab.
 Check any sources that you might need, then close the window.

 ---

 ##### Stuck Upgrades

-If your upgrade appears to hang in place for an extended period of time, click on the "Terminal" item to expand the terminal section.
+If your upgrade appears to hang in place for an extended period of time, click on the _Terminal_ item to expand the terminal section.
 Check what action is available there, then complete the steps to unhang your upgrade.
 For help, contact support (see below) and we'll be able to provide assistance.

 ---

-### - Upgrade from media -
+### Upgrade from media

 #### 1. Start the installer